Our Mission and Values

-YLF builds character among youth of our Nation's Capital.
+YLF builds character and a brighter future for young leaders in our Nation's Capital.

-In 1952, a blind mother with vision took her child to Arlington National Cemetery.
+In 1958, a blind mother with a vision of her child's future took him to Arlington National Cemetery.

+It was then that a young Ed Smith vowed to read a book a week for the rest of his life.
 The child fell in love with history and vowed to read a book a week for the rest of his life.
 In 1960, that child had kept his promise, graduating near the top of the first-ever desegregated class from Western High School.
 Lacking resources to attend college, a young Edward Smith began working in the mail room of the White House for President Johnson during the War on Poverty.
-His talent for writing became evident at this time and paved the way for his success as the first African-American tenured Professor of American University; the founder of that university’s Civil War Institute; a speech writer for President Carter; and a founder of The Heights School in Potomac, MD.
+His talent for writing became evident at this time and paved the way for his success as the first African-American tenured Professor of American University; the founder of that university’s Civil War Institute; a speech writer for President Carter; and one of the early founders of The Heights School in Potomac, MD.

-In the 1970’s and 80’s, Professor Smith collaborated with Opus Dei, an institution of the Catholic Church to develop social outreach programs called the Program for Academic and Leadership Skills (PALS) and the Tenley Achievement Program (TAP) .
+In the 1970’s and 80’s, Professor Smith collaborated with Opus Dei, an institution of the Catholic Church to launch leadership development programs called the Program for Academic and Leadership Skills (PALS) and the Tenley Achievement Program (TAP) .
 PALS and TAP gave promising youth in Washington an opportunity to have a relationship with positive adult role models.
 They provided tutoring and mentoring on Saturday mornings and summers throughout the city.
 After nearly three decades of success, so many inner-city families were entrusting their children to TAP and PALS that Professor Smith saw the need for an organization which could directly serve the these families and communities.

-Professor Smith co-founded YLF in 1997 to be able to better serve the community.
+Professor Smith helped to found YLF in 1997 to be able to better serve the community.
 Over the next two decades, 4,000 students attended YLF programs, and, more than 95% of their parents have a high satisfaction with their son or daughter’s involvement in PALS or TAP.
-PALS and TAP continues its partnership with Opus Dei.
-The programs are rooted in Catholic moral and social teaching and embrace students regardless of their religious, racial, ethnic, or familial status.
+The programs are rooted in Catholic moral and social teaching.
+YLF is an inclusive environment that celebrates the individual and embraces students regardless of their religious, racial, ethnic, or familial status.
 In 2009 and 2017, YLF was named one of D.C.’s Best Small Charities by the Catalogue for Philanthropy.
 In 2015, it was selected for the Fair Chance Partnership.
 YLF celebrated its 20th Anniversary in 2017.
 Today, our program serves 350 students annually in seven school partners across the city.

 Professor Edward Smith speaks to a YLF group at Arlington National Cemetery.